ChrisLindland/racecar-website/docs/week1/01_monday/lab2.md

 #### Ubuntu
 1. In terminal, type `sudo apt-get install sshfs`
 2. Create a local directory to store the car's files: `sudo mkdir /path/yourDirectory`. `/path` can be any folder on your computer where you want to mount the car.
-3. Then `sudo sshfs -o allow_other,defer_permissions racecar@racecar:/home/racecar /path/yourDirectory`.
+3. Then `sudo sshfs -o allow_other racecar@racecar:/home/racecar /path/yourDirectory`.
 The password is racecar@mit.
 4. To make sshfs a little easier, we're going to make an alias so that you won't have to type out that command everytime.
 In your user home directory, edit your `.bashrc` file.
-In a new line, add `alias mount="sudo sshfs -o allow_other,defer_permissions racecar@racecar:/home/racecar /path/yourDirectory"`.
+In a new line, add `alias mount="sudo sshfs -o allow_other racecar@racecar:/home/racecar /path/yourDirectory"`.
 Now anytime you reboot your computer or the car, you can just type `mount` and it will mount your files!

 #### Mac OSX
 1. Download FUSE and SSHFS [here](https://osxfuse.github.io/)